-1. The area in which the effects of the proposed action will occur - The affected area of this proposed action encompasses the state and federal waters of the Gulf as well as Gulf communities that are dependent on the IFQ fishery.
-For more information about the area in which the effects of this proposed action would occur, please see Chapter 3, Affected Environment that goes into detail about these important resources as well as other relevant features of the human environment.

-2. The impacts that are expected in that area from the proposed action - The proposed action would limit IFQ share ownership by shareholders without a valid or renewable commercial reef fish permit and provide a time period for shareholders not in compliance to divest themselves of their shares.
-The environmental consequences of the proposed status determination criteria are analyzed in detail in Sections 4.1-4.2.
-Limiting IFQ share ownership should have very little effect on the physical and biological/ecological environment because the actions are not expected to alter the manner in which the fishery is prosecuted.
+- 1. The area in which the effects of the proposed action will occur The affected area of this proposed action encompasses the state and federal waters of the Gulf as well as Gulf communities that are dependent on the IFQ fishery.
+For more information about the area in which the effects of this proposed action would occur, please see Chapter 3, Affected Environment that goes into detail about these important resources as well as other relevant features of the human environment. - 2.
+The impacts that are expected in that area from the proposed action The proposed action would limit IFQ share ownership by shareholders without a valid or renewable commercial reef fish permit and provide a time period for shareholders not in compliance to divest themselves of their shares.
+The environmental consequences of the proposed changes to the IFQ program are analyzed in detail in Sections 4.1-4.3.
+Limiting IFQ share ownership should have very little effect on the physical and biological environments because most shares would likely remain in use within the program and total effort/harvest would be constrained by ACLs and quotas.
 These actions would affect the social and economic environments, although the effects are difficult to predict as it remains unknown how various participants would respond to a new permit requirement.
 The effects would also depend on how many shareholder accounts are allowed to remain without a commercial permit and the amount of time provided for shareholders to comply with the permit requirement by obtaining a permit.

-3. Other Past, Present and Reasonably Foreseeable Future Actions (RFFAs) that have or are expected to have impacts in the area - There are tens of thousands of actions going on in the Gulf annually.
+3. Other Past, Present and Reasonably Foreseeable Future Actions (RFFAs) that have or are expected to have impacts in the area - There are numerous actions going on in the Gulf annually.
 Many of these activities are expected to have impacts associated with them.
-It is not possible, nor necessary to list all of them here.
-Below are discussed the actions expected to have the potential to combine with the effects of the proposed action to have some kind of a cumulative effects.
+Below are discussed the actions expected to have the potential to combine with the effects of the proposed action to have some kind of a cumulative effect.

-Other Fishery related actions - The cumulative effects from managing the reef fish fishery have been analyzed in Amendments 30A (GMFMC 2008c), 30B (GMFMC 2008b), 31 (GMFMC 2009), 32 (GMFMC 2011b), 40 (GMFMC 2014), and 28 (GMFMC 2015) and are incorporated here by reference.
+Other Fishery related actions - The cumulative effects from managing the reef fish fishery have been analyzed in Amendments 30A (GMFMC 2008c), 30B (GMFMC 2008b), 31 (GMFMC 2009), 32 (GMFMC 2011b), 40 (GMFMC 2014), 28 (GMFMC 2015), 50A (GMFMC 2020), and 53 (GMFMC 2021a) and are incorporated here by reference.
 Additional pertinent past actions are summarized in the history of management (Section 1.3).
-Present and RFFAs include: Amendment 36C, which would further revise the red snapper and grouper-tilefish commercial IFQ programs; Amendment 52, which address red snapper allocation; Amendment 53, which would revise red grouper allocations and ACLs; an action to revise the ABC control rule and framework procedures; a fishery ecosystem plan; and framework actions addressing lane snapper and vermilion snapper.
-Descriptions of these actions can be found on the Council's website (http://gulfcouncil.org/).
+Present and RFFAs include: Amendment 36C, which would further revise the red snapper and grouper-tilefish commercial IFQ programs; Amendment 48/5 (GMFMC 2021b), which would modify status determination criteria for several reef fish stocks, Amendment 53 (GMFMC 2021a) and a red grouper framework action (GMFMC 2021c), which would modify sector allocations, ACLs, and ACTs; a fishery ecosystem plan; and a framework action addressing vermilion snapper, and a framework action to increase red snapper sector and component ACLs (GMFMC 2022).
+In addition, the Council is developing actions to modify essential fish habitat definitions, rebuild the gag and greater amberjack stocks, and modify location reporting requirements for for-hire and commercial vessels.
+Descriptions of these actions can be found on the Council's website.34